What is included in Free Supersizing?

 Like any two component polyurethane foam, Foam It Green® is dependent upon the gun dispensing both chemicals in a one-to-one ratio.
 To check if you are getting the right consistency, do the following:

 Remove the nozzle from the gun and point the gun into a waste container.
 Pull the trigger and observe the chemical streams.
-You should see two chemical streams crossing over each other and flowing at equal velocity.
+You should see two chemical streams flowing at equal velocity.

 Please check below to see what you should do:

-- Two chemical streams crossing over each other and flowing at equal velocity
+- Two chemical streams flowing at equal velocity

 - You are all set to start your project.